viresh-ratnakar/exolve/README.md

   keyboard can be tweaked using `exolve-option: colour-phone-kb-...:...`.
   - The on-screen keyboard is not used if there are special characters allowed or if there are rebus cells or diagramless cells.
+  - We also (currently) enable the on-screen crossword for the *first* crossword on the page (when you happen to have multiple crosswords on the same web page).

 Before printing, these tweaks are undone (and restored after printing).
 Note that on phones, "portrait" mode works best (there's no easy cross-platform